 The Peak District is the third most popular National Park in the UK with over 9 million visitors a year.
-It’s close to my home in Nottingham so makes a perfect weekend trip away from the city to enjoy some fresh air.
-And expect it to be very fresh in winter, brrrr it can get cold on those hills!
-Castleton is a great place to base yourself as there are many circular walks you can do in different directions.
-Here are the two Castleton circular walks I did on my two-day trip.
+It’s close to my home in Nottingham so makes a perfect UK day trip or weekend break away to enjoy some walking.

 Once over the train line, you will continue on the footpath until you reach Hope. here you take a left turn onto the road, then a right and the footpath will be on your left-hand side of the road.

 Tip – if you forgot to go to the toilet before you left there is a public toilet in Hope!